db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

     - **1 or 2 Rotary encoders EC11** - If you're not sure, take EC11E.
 Some other variants (EC11K) may have some additional plastic pins and require mounting holes for them which are not included on the PCB.
 Some encoders do not include a push-button switch, so look for encoders that include this feature when buying if you want that functionality.
       - A few encoder options:
           - [Bourns PEC11L-4115F-S0020](https://www.digikey.com/en/products/detail/bourns-inc/PEC11L-4115F-S0020/4699168) - a low-profile option that has a push-button switch, and fairly strong detents (detents are the "tactile bumps" when you twist the knob).
 Has a D-shaped shaft and the base is black plastic, which looks better than most other options, which are usually green.
-This model comes with a mounting washer and nut, but these are not necessary.
+These may come with a mounting washer and nut, but they are not necessary.
           - Amazon option: https://www.amazon.com/gp/product/B0177VGSQY - low profile, even shorter shaft than the above Bourns option, but the height that the knob will sit on this one is about the same as the above Bourns low-profile encoder, so the overall height is almost identical.
 This one is significantly easier to turn because the detents are less forceful, but it gives less of a tactile feel during rotation.
 It has a D-shaped shaft and a green plastic base.
           - [TT Electronics EN11-HSB1AF15](https://www.digikey.com/en/products/detail/tt-electronics-bi/EN11-HSB1AF15/2408764) - Not quite as low-profile as either of the above options, but otherwise a good option.
 It has a smooth rotation feel, and is significantly easier to turn than the Bourns.
 The detents have more of a rounded bump to them.
 Has a D-shaped shaft and a green plastic base.
 Also of note is that this model is oriented in the opposite rotation direction as the other two options in terms of the electrical signals it produces, but this is not an issue, as your keymap can be configured to simply swap the left and right rotation key mappings as needed, in order to match the key mapping to the proper rotation direction.